Prizes & Awards

 THE WILLIAM T. KING PRIZE

 The King Prize recognizes superior performance as a teaching assistant during the academic year.
 The prize is awarded annually to one or two graduate students whose efforts as a teacher and facilitator of chemical learning go beyond normal expectations.
-The 2012 King prize recipients are Xinxin Cheng and Kyle Totaro.
+The 2014 King Prize was awarded to Dylan Vale Cofer-Shabica and Helene Kuhn.

 SIGMA XI AWARD